 The Otherworld takes shape in this collection of twelve stories told on a rich, fairytale tapestry of swords, sorcery, romance, dreams, visions and verse.

-Some of these stories inspired my novels; others were inspired by them; and some take place in the same worlds.
-Many of these stories have been published in fantasy/scifi magazines; the first edition ebook of Wizards, Woods and Gods was published by Wild Child Publishing, 2012; and Raven of the West was published as Water Dark by Wild Child Publishing, 2013.
+Many of these stories were originally published in fantasy/scifi magazines; the first edition ebook of Wizards, Woods and Gods was published by Wild Child Publishing, 2012; and Raven of the West was published as Water Dark by Wild Child Publishing, 2013.

 Click on the following stories for illustrations and excerpts.

 Pattern Sense – It all started with a mouse.

 Raven of the West – In the calm deep waters of the mind, the wolf waits.

 © F.T.
-McKinstry 2018.
+McKinstry 2022.
 All Rights Reserved.